Additive and geometric transversality of fractal sets in the integers: Introduction

-A primary goal of this article is to introduce the study of multiplicatively invariant subsets of the non-negative integers and demonstrate some transversality results analogous to those on the real line.
+Our primary goals for this article are to introduce the study of multiplicatively invariant subsets of the non-negative integers and to bring transversality results in the integers more in line with those in the reals by giving full-fledged analogues of Theorems \ref{thm_furstenberg}, \ref{thm_HS_localentropy_and_intersections}, and \ref{LMP_theorem}.
 To that end, we begin by introducing an analogue of a $\times r$-invariant set for the integers.
-Let $r \in \N$, $r \geq 2$.
-Define $\Phi_r\colon \Nz\to \Nz$ and $\Psi_r\colon \Nz\to \Nz$ by